 - I had some AMS ads running from prior to the run that I kept going.
 Nothing special.
 You can try to scale up your AMS spends, but that usually means bidding much higher ($0.50/click or more) than I’m comfortable doing.
 I was happy to let my $0.15/click ads keep running, and netted a few sales from those during the promo.
 They didn’t move the needle either way, though.

 - The mailing list was a huge help.
 Every person on my list has a free copy of the Ruby Callaway prequel novella (Bone Realm), which made a deal on the complete set appealing.

 I won’t go into heavy details about the PPC; suffice to say, I’d already honed my audiences and ad creative prior to this run, so I had a bunch of things I knew worked.
-If you don’t, then it would be wise to spend the weeks going into your run testing ads at low cost ($3/day, $5/day) to find images and copy that resonate with your target audience.
+If you don’t, then it would be wise to spend the weeks going into your run testing ads at low cost ($15 – $25/day) to find images and copy that resonate with your target audience.

 Even knowing what worked, I launched nine Facebook ads and killed five of them halfway through the week.
-PPC is very much about testing and monitoring the results, so be prepared to the keep an eye on your ads.
+PPC is very much about testing and monitoring the results.
 Failure is the norm with PPC.
 The key is to kill bad ads quickly, which keeps your spends low.
 You can see that I didn’t do that on Wednesday, and my CPC suffered ($0.30).
-That’s still within a tolerable range for me (more than $0.30 is my cut-off point), so not a huge deal.
+That’s still within a tolerable range for me (more than $0.30 was my cutoff point), so not a huge deal.